mlaveaux/ldd-library/README.md

- > ⚠️ **important** This repository is archived, and its developement is continued in the [merc](https://github.com/MERCorg/merc) repository.
+ > ⚠️ **important** This repository is archived, and its development is continued in the [merc](https://github.com/MERCorg/merc) repository.
 In the future an LDD implementation will also added to the [OxiDD](https://oxidd.net/) project.

 # Description